dalcorso/thermo_pw/thermo_pw_help.md

 restoring the old default diago_david_ndim=4.
 * At line 170 of atomic/src/import_upf.f90 exchange the calls to set_pawsetup and radial_grid_copy to have the atomic paw tests working again in QE6.6.
+First call radial_grid_copy.
 * At line 131 of thermo_pw/qe/pheqscf.f90 remove tpiba2 to have example21
 working again.